Skip to main content

 Automatic DNS:

-• Every service gets a hostname
+• Every service gets an internal hostname

 • No manual configuration required